 If you’re going to clean a particular area, make sure you gather all the proper supplies before starting the task at hand.
 This helps cut down unnecessary trips to find the right tools and supplies.
 For example, if you’re cleaning the basement and forget dust rags or trash bags, you’ll need to go up and down the stairs once more.
 This can be avoided by being prepared (and your body will be thankful later).

-#3 Use proper body mechanics for heavy lifting.
+#3 Use proper body mechanics for heavy lifting to avoid chronic pain.

 Chronic pain and heavy lifting do not go hand-in-hand.
 Moving heavy objects places strain on big muscles, like the back, causing pain to worsen.
 Make sure to use proper lifting techniques by bending at the knee, keeping feet shoulder-width apart and the item close to your body.
 Your back should be kept flat like you’re squatting.
 Avoid, when possible, repetitive movements.